frankiearzu/DSMTools/DSM Forward Programming/Docs/DSM Fwd Prog Protocol.md

 |0x09|0x07

     RESPONSE RX: 09 A7
-    RESPONSE Exit Confirm
+    RESPONSE FP Exit

 ## NULL Response (HeartBeat)
-Can be use as a response, or heartbeat from the RX to keep the connection open.
+Can be use as a response when there is no more menu data, or heartbeat from the RX to keep the connection open.

 |10|11
 |--|--